ejain98/ejain98/README.md

 - 👋 Hi, I’m @ejain98
 - 👀 I’m interested in programming languages like Java, C++, Pyhton, HTML5/CSS, and Javascript.
-- 🌱 I’m currently doing pg diploma in Information and Communication Technology at Douglas College.
+- 🌱 Graduated from Douglas College in  PDD in Information and Communication Technology.
-- 💞️ I’m looking for internship programs.
+- 💞️ I’m looking for jobs in technical industry.
 - 📫 How to reach me ...
 You can send me an email at jainekta1510@gmail.com

 <!---